BMW Petrol Engine – Timing Chain Failure

 Premature timing chain failure has become a serious problem for many BMW owners – the issue has been featured on BBC Watchdog and is regularly discussed in BMW forums and other media sites.

-A range of BMW Series 1 and 3 petrol engines in cars registered between 2001 to 2011 appear to have a design problem affecting the timing chain.
+A range of BMW petrol engines in cars registered between 2001 to 2015 appear to have a design problem affecting the timing chain or tensioner.
 The engine timing chain is very weak – it stretches over time, and ultimately snaps.

-The table below details the affected models and engine codes:
+The tables below detail the affected models and engine codes:

 2005, 2006, 2007